 In this Act and for the purposes thereof, if not inconsistent with the context —

-bill of sale means a bill of sale within the meaning of the Bills of Sale Act 1899, and its amendments, by way of security, whether registered under the provisions of such Act or unregistered, and includes all assignments, transfers, declarations of trust without transfer, and other assurances of crops, powers of attorney, authorities, or licences to take possession of crops, as security for the payment of money or the performance of an obligation;

-crops means wheat or oats marketed for grain.
+crops means wheat or oats marketed for grain;

+secured party has the meaning given in the Personal Property Securities Act 2009 (Commonwealth) section 10;

+security agreement has the meaning given in the Personal Property Securities Act 2009 (Commonwealth) section 10;

+[Section 2 amended: No. 42 of 2011 s.
+47.]

 3. Subject to priorities charge created in favour of grower of certain crops

-Whenever crops are subject to a bill of sale then, notwithstanding the provisions of any other Act, there is hereby created in favour of the grower of such crops a charge on such crops to the extent of 30 cents per acre in respect of so much of the area sown with such crops as does not exceed 500 acres, and 10 cents per acre on so much of such area as exceeds 500 acres.
+(1) Whenever crops are subject to a security agreement then, notwithstanding the provisions of any other Act, there is hereby created in favour of the grower of such crops a charge on such crops to the extent of 30 cents per acre in respect of so much of the area sown with such crops as does not exceed 500 acres, and 10 cents per acre on so much of such area as exceeds 500 acres.

 Provided that such charge in favour of the grower shall be subject to the following conditions:

-(a) It shall rank immediately after any other statutory charge and any advance for or towards the cost (as ascertained in the prescribed manner) of growing, harvesting, and carting such crops made under any bill of sale.
+(a) It shall rank immediately after any other statutory charge and any advance for or towards the cost (as ascertained in the prescribed manner) of growing, harvesting, and carting such crops made under any security agreement.

-(b) It shall be paid or satisfied in priority to all other moneys secured by any bill of sale.
+(b) It shall be paid or satisfied in priority to all other moneys secured by any security agreement.

+(2) In accordance with the Personal Property Securities Act 2009 (Commonwealth) section 73(2)(a), it is declared that section 73(2) of that Act applies to a charge created under subsection (1).

-[Section 3 amended by No. 113 of 1965 s.
-8.]
+[Section 3 amended: No. 113 of 1965 s.
+8; No. 42 of 2011 s.
+48.]

 4. Grower’s interest in crops under this Act not to be charged or assigned by way of security